After-Hours Emergency Triage Protocol

 - Load

-config.ymlfor on-call provider name and contact, answering-service details, ER referral hospital, and preferred pharmacies - Reference
+config.ymlfor on-call provider name and contact, answering-service details, ER referral hospital, preferred pharmacies, AI phone tool selection, and practice taxonomy - Reference

 knowledge-base/regulations/for state-specific after-hours prescribing and teledentistry rules - Reference

-knowledge-base/terminology/for correct clinical vocabulary (pulpitis classifications, Ellis fracture classes, space-infection terms)
+knowledge-base/terminology/for correct clinical vocabulary (pulpitis classifications, Ellis fracture classes, space-infection terms, Centor-like criteria adapted for dental sepsis) - Reference

 Process: